TIBCOSoftware/flogo/docs/content/faas/how-to.md

 flogo create -f flogo.json lambda
 ```

-This command will download some of the dependencies for you and create a bunch of directories.
+This command will download the Flogo Flow dependencies and create the directory structure for your new app.

 ## Build
 To continue you'll need to change directories to the directory that was just created